Who Wants to Be a Millionaire – Play It!: History

 Both versions of the attraction at Disney's Hollywood Studios and Disney California Adventure offered FASTPASS on these attractions.
 FASTPASS at Disney California Adventure was available for the whole run, while the version at Disney's Hollywood Studios was taken out when the Lights, Motors, Action!: Extreme Stunt Show opened in 2005.

 The attraction's former sound stages at Disney's Hollywood Studios are now the site of the interactive Toy Story Midway Mania! attraction.

 The sound stage and Millionaire attraction at Disney California Adventure were built in an effort to improve the park after it faced criticism and low attendance upon its opening in February 2001.

 When the Millionaire attraction in Disney's Hollywood Studios (Orlando, Florida) closed, most of the props from the studio were removed and given to a 3rd party company who sold them online.
 Such items include all of the audience member keypads, fastest-finger chairs, monitor covers and more.
-Jeff Gross (former $500,000 winner on the U.S. syndicated version of the show, and also a contestant on the British version of the show where he witnessed the coughing antics of Tecwen Whittock) announced in November 2008 during an appearance as an 'expert' for Millionaire's new "Ask the Expert" lifeline, that he was the successful bidder for the auction of Play It!'s contestant hot seat.
+Jeff Gross (former $500,000 winner on the U.S. syndicated version of the show, and also a contestant on the British version of the show where he won £64,000 and witnessed the coughing antics of Tecwen Whittock) announced in November 2008 during an appearance as an 'expert' for Millionaire's new "Ask the Expert" lifeline, that he was the successful bidder for the auction of Play It!'s contestant hot seat.
 The hot seat reportedly sold on eBay for more than $400.

 In 2020, during the COVID-19 pandemic, the Disney California Adventure Play It! sign from the building exterior was on display while the former attraction's soundstage was temporarily converted to the Backlot Premiere Shop.